juristr/juristr.github.com/_posts/2018-01-22-ng-app-runtime-config.md

 {% assign image_class="image--small" %}
 {% include egghead.html %}

 **What is compile-time configuration?** It basically means that you compile your configuration into your app, at the time when you compile and bundle it.
-If you're using the Angular there's already a preconfigured setup for having such compile-time configuration options.
+If you're using the Angular CLI there's already a preconfigured setup for having such compile-time configuration options.

 <figure>
     <img src="/blog/assets/imgs/angular-cli-compiletime-config.png">